 With teacher-guided practice, students are doing exactly what the title of the book claims: Understanding and Using English Grammar.

 Geneva Tesh is an ESL teacher, materials writer, grammar enthusiast, and contributor to the Azar-Hagen Grammar Series.
-She currently teaches in the Intensive English Program at Houston Community College.
+She teaches in the Intensive English Program at Houston Community College.